 You are hereBiography

-Mr. Kotkin is the Roger Hobbs Distinguished Fellow in Urban Studies at Chapman University in Orange, California and Executive Editor of the widely read website www.newgeography.com.
-He writes the weekly “New Geographer” column for Forbes.com.
-He is a Senior Visiting Fellow at the Civil Service College in Singapore.
+Mr. Kotkin is the Roger Hobbs Distinguished Fellow in Urban Studies at Chapman University in Orange, California and Executive Director of the Houston-based Center for Opportunity Urbanism (opportunityurbanism.org).
+He is Executive Editor of the widely read website Newgeography.com and writes the weekly “New Geographer” column for Forbes.com.
 He serves on the editorial board of the Orange County Register and writes a weekly column for that paper, and is a regular contributor to the Daily Beast.

 Mr. Kotkin has published reports on topics ranging from the future of class in global cities to the rise of growth corridors in the US economy.
 His recent report, “Post-familialism: Humanity’s Future,” an examination of the world’s future demography, was published by the Civil Service College of Singapore and Chapman University and has been widely commented not only in the United States, but in Israel, Brazil, Canada and other countries.

-Over the past decade, Mr. Kotkin has completed studies focusing on several major cities, including a worldwide Legatum study focusing on the future of London, Mumbai and Mexico City; as well as other studies of New York, Los Angeles, Houston and St. Louis, among others.
+Over the past decade, Mr. Kotkin has completed studies focusing on several major cities, including a worldwide Legatum study focusing on the future of London, Mumbai and Mexico City; as well as other studies of New York, Los Angeles, New Orleans, Houston and St. Louis, among others.
 In 2010 he completed an international study on “the new world order” for the Legatum Institute in London, UK that traced transnational ethnic networks, particularly in East Asia.
-Last year he--working with Praxis Strategy Group--completed an examination of the rise of the Great Plains for Texas Tech University.
+He also has worked in smaller communities, including a report - working with Praxis Strategy Group - on the rise of the Great Plains for Texas Tech University.